 I have mixed feelings about how my 2020 went mainly because I feel that 2020 is not the worst year I ever had.
-It feels more like a roller coaster ride for me and I’m happy that at the end of the year, I, my family, and friends are all still healthy and alive.
+It feels more like a roller coaster ride for me and I’m happy that at the end of the year, me, my family, and my friends are all still healthy and alive.

 Read on if you still want to know how my 2020 went but please bear in mind that this post is like a note to myself rather than the regular blog posts that you see on my blog which are all about tips and actionable items.

 From time to time, I allow myself to write blogs that I’d like to read back after a few months or years to reflect on what I have done in the past.

 Anyway, going back to the topic, it’s not fair for me to judge my entire year just based on what happened in a few months, so I’m going to divide this post into four parts to talk about each quarter of the year.

 January to March 2020 is the best-performing quarter for my online selling business.
 I have surpassed the gross and net income that I have had in the previous months during this time, most especially around March.
 I was able to sell a lot of second-hand items which I wasn’t really expecting to happen.